 By Steve Newton

-Thirty years ago today–on May 17, 1984–Tony Carey called me up from Tulsa, Oklahoma to chat about his new album, Some Tough City.
+On May 17, 1984, Tony Carey called me up from Tulsa, Oklahoma to chat about his new album, Some Tough City.
 You may remember that album from such hits as “A Fine, Fine Day” and “The First Day of Summer”.

 I sure do.